-Now that we have busted a basketful of vegetable myths, this final entry, as part of our series on nutrition for seniors, will address some common myths about fruits.
+Now that our senior care experts have busted a basketful of vegetable myths, this final entry, as part of our series on nutrition for seniors, will address some common myths about fruits.

 Drinking juice is just as good as eating fruit.

 Juice lacks fibre (even when the juice is freshly made).
 Fibre aids the digestion process and juices do not have the same effect.
 Additionally, many commercially manufactured fruit juices contain sugar in various forms.
 Note also that vegetable juices often have a considerable amount of sodium added.